 - Ability to potentially earn additional money

-For example individuals who work exclusively on a Per Diem (contractual) basis may not receive medical benefits, sick pay or vacation time as they are not an employee.
+Individuals who work exclusively on a per diem (contractual) basis may not receive medical benefits, sick pay, or vacation time.

-Also some jobs that pay on a Per Diem basis may not offer stable pay and the hours that are available can go up or down significantly based on the companies needs.
+Consequently, the work available can go up or down significantly based on the company’s needs.

 - Per Diem work may not offer stable pay

-- May require lot’s of time away from home
+- It May require lots of time away from home

-- May not have medical benefits, sick days or vacation time
+- Workers may not receive medical benefits, sick days, or vacation time

-It also provides employees with the ability to earn a little extra money in addition to their regular salary.
+It also allows employees to earn extra money beyond their regular salary.